 Recipe

-1. add a config.yml file in the root of the repo with the theme for your website.
+1. add a config.yml file in the root of the repo with the theme for your website with the following content:

 theme: jekyll-theme-minimal